 Because LFA provides the rushed trainer with a miracle cure for all the ills.
 If LFA is the only taught tool the trainer has not to get expert on specific programs or measures, but only on LFA.
 This is good for the trainer, but not so good for the trainee that comes out from the training with a very general know how, very often, in my direct experience, inadequate for writing successful applications.

-In my training I prefer an approach more grounded on the real tasks and information requested for submitting projects on specific programs.
+In my training, even if the project goals, impact and deliverables are developed by using a simplified LFA matrix, I prefer an approach more grounded on the real tasks and information requested for submitting projects on specific programs.
 The desired learning outcome of my training is not, as in most training on European project writing, filling a Logical framework matrix (the end product of the LFA) but submitting a successful application form on a specific program.

 In my training, every trainee learn how to develop a project idea and fill an application form for a specific program/measure he/she chooses.